OpusOpenFinance/Socinal/docs/en/Open-Finance/Open-Finance-Brasil/PerfisOFB/OFB-Detentor.md

 # Account Holder

-The participation profile as an **Account Holder** in *Open Finance Brasil* represents the institution that receives payment requests from a **Payment Transaction Initiator (ITP)**.
+The participation profile as an **Account Holder** in *Open Finance Brasil* represents the institution that receives payment requests from a **Payment Initiation Service Provider (PISP)**.
 This profile in the **Opus Open Finance Platform** is responsible for meeting all the regulatory requirements set by the Central Bank.

 ---

 ## Open Finance Ecosystem - Account Holder

 Account Holders are institutions where customers have checking accounts, savings accounts, and prepaid payment accounts, which can be accessed in the context of *Open Finance Brasil* to process payment initiations.
-The entities sending the payment requests are institutions certified as *payment transaction initiators*.
+The entities sending the payment requests are institutions certified as *Payment Initiation Service Providers*.

 ---